Submodules of normalisers in groupoid C*-algebras and discrete group coactions

 \section{Main theorems}

 In this section, we prove our main theorems.
 In the first subsection, we investigate $C_0(G^{(0)})$-submodules in $C^*_r(G)$.
-Precisely, assuming that $G$ is effective, we prove that $C_0(G^{(0)})$-submodules $M\subset C^*_r(G)$ is of the form $\overline{C_0(U)}$ if and only if $M$ is a closed linear span of normalizers (Theorem \ref{theorem main theorem about sub module}).
+Precisely, assuming that $G$ is effective, we prove that a $C_0(G^{(0)})$-submodule $M\subset C^*_r(G)$ is of the form $\overline{C_0(U)}$ if and only if $M$ is a closed linear span of normalizers (Theorem \ref{theorem main theorem about sub module}).
 Then we investigate inverse semigroups of slices (Corollary \ref{corollary inverse semigroup of bisections are inverse semigroup of slices}).
-Finally, we prove that every coactions on $C^*_r(G)$ whose fixed-point algebra contains $C_0(G^{(0)})$ are induced from cocycles.
+Finally, we prove that every coaction on $C^*_r(G)$ whose fixed point algebra contains $C_0(G^{(0)})$ is induced from a cocycle.

 In the last subsection, we prove the Galois correspondence result for discrete group coactions on groupoid C*-algebras (Corollary \ref{corollary galois corr for discrete group coactions}).